nERD8932/Obsidian/Sessions/Session 3.md

 The gang mentions their encounter with a cult of Varkanus.
 Xoe talks about her experience with similar cults of Varkanus, where her previous master, Naoko Genso, became a devotee of Varkanus.
 She also talks about investigating another lead.

 The session ends when the gang decide to leave Xoe to her devices (literally) so that she can fix the Cogworks Archivist.
+Esther however, did end up going back for a second to say her goodbyes to Xoe properly.